GambuzX/Ascii-Raider/docs/README.md

 ### Data Class Smell and MVC

-This discussion could easily fit in the code smell section but, because we are not that sure if it is really a smell or a consequence of the architectural pattern, we decided to put it here.
+This discussion could easily fit in the code smell section but, because we are in doubt whether it really is a smell or a consequence of the architectural pattern, we decided to put it here.
 By strictly following the MVC structure and listening to the advices from our professor, the Model, in our case the LevelModel class, should be kept as dumb as possible, making the Controller the responsible for knowing how the data is transformed and modeled.
 This causes a code smell known as Data Class, where a class is simply a place where you put data in with the correct getters and setters.
 The almost antagonistic paradoxical pressure between the two ideas left us a bit lost and confuse.